structr/structr/structr-app/src/main/resources/structr/docs/articles/Security/Two Factor Authentication.md

 ## Trusted Devices

-Device trust functionality can be enabled via the configuration setting `security.twofactorauthentication.devicetrust.enabled`.
-The login forms above auto-adapt and show a "Trust Device" checkbox.
+Device trust functionality can be enabled via the configuration setting `security.twofactorauthentication.devicetrust.enabled` and configured per-user via the attribute `deviceTrustPossible`.
+The login form above auto-adapts and shows a "Trust Device" checkbox stating the configured trust duration.

 If the user logs in via 2FA successfully and requests device trust, a trust cookie (`security.twofactorauthentication.devicetrust.cookiename`) is set for the user's browser.
 This browser is then fingerprinted and trusted for the configured number of days (`security.twofactorauthentication.devicetrust.duration`) and the login requests for that user from that browser proceed with password-authentication only.

 The browser fingerprint includes browser name, browser major version, operating system name, operating system major version, and device class.
 If any of these fields change, the trust cookie becomes invalid.

-Disabling device trust (via `security.twofactorauthentication.devicetrust.enabled`) does not invalidate already-issued device trust cookies.
+Disabling device trust (via `security.twofactorauthentication.devicetrust.enabled` or the per-user attribute) does not invalidate already-issued device trust cookies.
 It suspends the device trust feature and requires 2FA login even if the user has a valid device trust cookie.
 If device trust is enabled again, previously issued trust cookies are used again.

 Device trust tokens are signed with a global signing secret (`security.twofactorauthentication.devicetrust.signingsecret`) which is automatically created if none is set.
 Changing this secret revokes and invalidates all trust cookies for all users.